 California law protects caregivers working in Residential Care Facilities from wage theft.
 All facility caregivers are entitled to receive at least minimum wage for every hour worked.
-In 2020 the minimum wage in California is $12.00 per hour for employers with 25 employees or less, and $13.00 for employers of 26 or more employees.
+In 2023 the minimum wage in California is $15.50 per hour.

 Additionally, with some exceptions, caregivers working in Residential Care Facilities must also receive overtime compensation for all hours worked in excess of eight per day or 40 per week, and double time compensation for all hours worked in excess of 12 per day.

 Facility caregivers, working 24-hour shifts must be paid a minimum of $589.00 a day to comply with California’s minimum wage laws.
 That includes eight hours of pay at the minimum wage of $15.50/hour ($124), four hours at the overtime rate of $23.25/hour ($93) and 12 hours paid at the double time rate of $31.00/hour ($372).